riiksen/node-csgoskinmine-bot/README.md

 	* Add more bugs to remove later
 	* Optimize a hole script
 	* Log a json informations instead of normal text
+	* Make a phpsessid parsing or something
+	* More loggz